QuickSuiteDev/qs-form-to-json/README.md

 - 🔌 **Framework‑friendly**
   Returns a cleanup function that removes listeners, DOM and styles — ideal for SPA frameworks.

+- 🪶 **Zero dependencies**
+  No runtime dependencies — easy to drop into any front‑end stack.

 ---

 ## 📦 Installation